Low Carb Pizza Bites

 - pineapple tidbits

 Keep in mind, you can swap the jalapeño and pineapple for mushrooms, olives, or whatever toppings you prefer.
+Check out my 5-ingredient pizza quesadillas for a mushroom and sun dried tomato combo idea.
 As long as you stay away from anchovies, you’re golden.

 And here’s everything you’ll need for the “batter” of your pizza bites: